Admissions: School Psychology Ph.D. & M.A./S.C.

 January: Admissions decisions

+Interviews typically occure at the beginning of January.
 The date on which you will hear back from the program will vary based on the volume of applications received.
-Applicants can typically expect to hear from School Psychology during January.

 Applicants who are recommended for admission by the School Psychology program will receive a letter from School Psychology indicating our decision.
 The Graduate Admissions Office will make a final review of your documents and will inform you of the official final decision via the email address you provided on your ApplyYourself online application.